Psychotherapy & Counselling for Depression, Anxiety, Midlife Crisis, Relationship Problems

 What are your qualifications?

 I trained for 4 years at Bucks Adlerian Training in Aylesbury and earned the Adlerian Society’s Diploma in Individual Psychology DipIIP.
-I am experienced in working with individuals couples and groups.
-For over 19 years I have worked with people struggling with drug and alcohol addictions.
+I am experienced in working with individuals, couples and groups.
+For over 21 years I have worked with people struggling with drug and alcohol addictions.
 Before training I worked in production, sales and marketing in printing, librarianship, publishing and engineering.

 Back to Top & Menu

-Photo of Harry Dowling, Counselling in Dorking, Leatherhead, Mole Valley Surrey, and serving Cobham, Guildford, Woking, Epsom, Esher and Horsham
+Photo of Harry Dowling, Adlerian Psychotherapist and Counsellor in Dorking, Leatherhead, Mole Valley Surrey, and serving Cobham, Guildford, Woking, Epsom, Esher and Horsham

 Harry Dowling